 - Saturday 12th March - The Precinct of Amun

-- Sunday 13th March - ‘She Who Loves Silence’
+- Sunday 13th March - The Sun King

-We head to the Valley of the Kings but do not linger as today we have a Special Permit to walk out of the Valley and over the Theban Hills to Deir el Medina.
-This exciting walk must surely be a highlight of our journey as we ascend the hills and look back at spectacular views of the Valley and the Theban Necropolis.
-We will follow the route of the tomb builders, pass the Way Station and descend to their village at Deir el Medina.
-Time to relax over lunch at a local restaurant before we return to the Workmen’s Village to enter their lovely tombs and view their homes.
+We head to the Western Valley of the Kings where we have a Special Permit to enter the very large tomb of the 18th Dynasty pharaoh Amenhotep III.
+Closed to the general public, this tomb has fine decoration and has recently undergone restoration by the team from the University of Waseda, Japan.
+Time also to enter the tomb of Ay.
+Next we visit the Workmen’s Village at Deir el Medina to enter their lovely tombs and view their homes.
 A look also at ‘The Great Pit’ and the Ptolemaic Temple dedicated to Hathor.
-Finally a visit to the Ramesseum, mortuary temple of Ramesses II where we find the huge toppled colossi said to inspire Shelley’s Ozymandias.
+A refreshing break for lunch at a local restaurant before a visit to the Ramesseum, mortuary temple of Ramesses II, where we find the huge toppled colossi said to inspire Shelley’s Ozymandias.
 A fitting end to a thrilling tour.
+(BL)

 - Monday 14th March 2022 - Homeward bound